Marcus Rashford: 2018–2021: European finalist

 On 8 September 2018, Rashford scored at Wembley in England's UEFA Nations League opener against Spain, losing 2–1.
 Three days later, Rashford also scored in a 1–0 friendly win over Switzerland at the King Power Stadium.
 The following month, he scored a goal and provided an assist in a 3–2 away win against Spain.
 England's final Nations League game on 18 November saw Rashford play in a 2–1 win over Croatia that saw England top their group and qualify for the Nations League finals in June 2019.
 His appearance in this game saw Rashford equal a national record set by Jack Charlton in 1966 by playing a total of 16 games for England throughout the year.
 In the semi-final, Rashford scored the opening goal of the game against the Netherlands, however England lost 3–1 in extra time.

 During the October 2019 internationals, Rashford scored his first goal in England's qualification campaign for Euro 2020 in a 6–0 away victory over Bulgaria on 14 October.
 Rashford also scored in both of England's November internationals, a 7–0 win over Montenegro and a 4–0 win over Kosovo.
 These wins saw England become the ninth team to qualify for Euro 2020.
 On 6 June 2021, Rashford captained England for the first time, converting a penalty in a 1–0 win against Romania; he became the youngest England captain since Michael Owen in 2003, and was the seventh Manchester United player to captain England score in the same game.

 Rashford was named in the 26-man squad for Euro 2020, and was given the number 11 shirt, but going into the tournament, Rashford's role as a starter appeared in doubt.
-On 11 July in the tournament final against Italy, Rashford was brought on as a substitute in the final minutes of extra time.
+In the final against Italy on 11 July 2021, Rashford was brought on as a substitute in the final minutes of extra time.
 He was chosen to take the team's third penalty during the subsequent shoot-out but his effort hit the post and went wide, and Italy went on to win the tournament after saving two more penalties.
 After the loss, Rashford was subjected to racially abusive messages on social media, and a street mural honouring him in Withington was vandalised.
 Residents quickly filled the wall with hearts and messages of support for Rashford, and street artist Akse returned to restore the mural to its original form.